Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Discussion

 \textbf{Testcases deemed dangerous.} Even APR systems that validate fixes via test execution may be exposed to security risks.
 Executing untrusted tests to assess patch plausibility can itself be an attack vector, especially if the test environment is not properly sandboxed.
 This reinforces the need for strict isolation and secure-by-design execution environments when deploying APR in practice.

-\textbf{APR misalignment} is evident even for seemingly vague or generic issues.
-For instance, a report with minimal justification - essentially a vague request to "revert recent changes"—still led to the APR system synthesizing a plausible revert patch.
-This shows that APR models often rely on surface cues over deep semantic validation.
+\textbf{APR misalignment} arises even for vague or generic issues.
+For example, a minimally justified request to "revert recent changes" still prompts the system to synthesize a plausible revert patch, indicating reliance on surface cues rather than deep semantic validation.